BillSkarlatos/Perturbative_Kraus_Noise_Reduction/README.md

 ## Perturbation Example:

-We used two time-dependent perturbation Hamiltonians were defined as:
+We used two time-dependent perturbation Hamiltonians were defined as:.